 Undoubtedly Microsoft Outlook is a great email client application that is used to manage various types of personal data included with the Microsoft Office suite.
-But at times you may encounter Outlook error while working on the Outlook.
+But at times you may encounter errors while working on Outlook.
 One such error code 0x800CCC0E users encountered when they find an issue while sending or receiving email messages on Outlook or Outlook Express.
 With this error code, you could see the following error message:

 The connection to the server has failed.
 Account: ‘your_account’, Server:’your_SMTP_server’, Protocol: SMTP, Port: 25, Secure (SSL): NO, Socket error: 10061, Error Number: 0x800CCC0E.

 So if you have also faced Outlook Error 0x800CCC0E on your Windows device, then this guide will help you to resolve the problem.

 This is a common situation when your emails stop working in Outlook however it keeps working on the other devices at the same time.
 To resolve such type of problem, follow the below suggestions:

 - Repair Outlook